 ARINC 429 Data Bus

-ARINC Specification 429 and applicable ARINC Characteristics (e.g., ARINC 702A, 718A, 735A, 735B, 762) define data word formats, refresh rates and resolution.
+ARINC 429 and applicable ARINC Characteristics (e.g., ARINC 702A, 709-8, 718A, 735C, 735B, 762) define data word formats, refresh rates and resolution.

 ARINC 664 Ethernet Bus

-ARINC Specification 664 defines the physical layer definitions for copper and fiber optic media used in aircraft installations.
+ARINC 664 defines the physical layer definitions for copper and fiber optic media used in aircraft installations.
 Exact data word formats, refresh rates and resolution are to be defined by the airframe manufacturer.
-The ISS should be designed to accept different data formats and rates used by software data loading equipment.
+The 2G ISS should be designed to accept different data formats and rates used by software data loading equipment.

+The primary interface to the aircraft for the 2GISS is an optical instantiation of an ARINC 664 interface.
+Specifying optical interface at the top of the insert to prevents debris from copper contact wear from contaminating the fiber optic contact.

+2GISSPU should implement ARINC 664 optical busses as multi-mode 1000BASE-BX at 13xx nm and 15xx nm.
+Each optical port should be specified to transmit on one wavelength while receiving on the other.
+Actual data rate will operate at 100BASE rates to avoid driving increases in size, weight, heat, power in the unit.
+Expected multi-mode fiber is 62 um with 125 um cladding.

 AEEC 453 Radar Bus (not applicable)

+[Section not applicable - ARINC may delete at publication if there is no 2.10.1.4]

 Discrete Interfaces